AlgyJr/ios_guides/UserDefaults.md

 //Access UserDefaults
 let defaults = UserDefaults.standard

-// Set a string value for some key. defaults.set("Hello World!", forKey: "myString")
+// Set a String value for some key. defaults.set("Hello World!", forKey: "myString")
-// Set an int value for some key. defaults.set(123, forKey: "myInt")
+// Set an Integer value for some key. defaults.set(123, forKey: "myInt")
+// Set a Double value for some key. defaults.set(123.00, forKey: "myDouble")
-// Set a bool value for some key. defaults.set(true, forKey: "myBool")
+// Set a Bool value for some key. defaults.set(true, forKey: "myBool")

 // Force UserDefaults to save.